Bacharach leaves behind lush trove of romantic songs

 “Burt was a hero of mine and very influential on my work,” Wilson wrote.

-Tashian released the collaboration “Blue Umbrella” with Bacharach in 2020 and is finishing up two new songs they released together.
+Tashian released the collaboration “Blue Umbrella” with Bacharach in 2020 and is finishing up two new songs they wrote together.
 The Nashville-based composer, writer of the Kacey Musgraves hit “Slow Burn,” got to know Bacharach through a demo he recorded with another singer who sent it to him.

 He believed Bacharach appreciated his talents and also took pity on him because Tashian couldn’t read music.